Compare Convicted Driver Insurance

 Convicted driver insurance is car or van insurance for people that have been convicted of a driving offence.
 The most common offences are :

 Just like standard car insurance, convicted car driver insurance is available in three forms, Third party, third party with fire and theft and fully comprehensive.
-We work in partnership with QuoteSearcher who provide a simple form which once completed is submitted to a specialist panel of brokers.
-To get multiple quotes, select GET A QUOTE button above and provide basic information to a panel of UK brokers.
-The panel will be in contact via the telephone to provide you insurance quotes.
-This select panel of UK brokers are able to offer comparative quotes for drivers with convictions.
+We work in partnership with QuoteZone who provide a simple form which once completed is submitted to a specialist panel of brokers.
+To get multiple quotes, select

 Penalty points are endorsements on your driving licence and are awarded for various kinds of driving offences.
 Driving under the influence of drugs or alcohol are 2 of the more serious convictions, but other less serious offences such as driving with faulty lights can also result in penalty points.
 In addition, some points will last longer than others.
-The duration is determined by the severity of the offence.
-More information on how penalty points are issued can be found in our guide to penalty points.
+The duration that points will stay on your licence is determined by the severity of the offence.

 Can I get car insurance with my driving convictions?